 Kirk W. Johnson, Founder and Executive Director, Boston, MA

-Kirk W. Johnson worked for USAID as regional coordinator for reconstruction in Fallujah in 2005 and has become a leading public advocate for Iraqis who assisted the U.S. Government.
-He has written op-eds on the subject for the New York Times, the Los Angeles Times, and Foreign Policy, and given interviews to outlets such as 60 Minutes, the Today Show, and World News Tonight.
-His book on the story of the List Project and the Iraqis who stepped forward to help America, “To Be a Friend is Fatal: A Story from the Aftermath of America at War,” will be published by Scribner in October 2013.
+Kirk W. Johnson worked for USAID as regional coordinator for reconstruction in Fallujah in 2005 and has since become a leading public advocate for Iraqis who assisted the U.S. Government.
+His work has been published by the New York Times, the Washington Post, the Los Angeles Times, the Wall Street Journal, Foreign Policy, Harper’s, and Guernica Magazine.
+His book on the story of the List Project and the Iraqis who stepped forward to help America, “To Be a Friend is Fatal: the Fight to Save the Iraqis America Left Behind,” was published by Scribner in September 2013.

 Johnson began working for USAID in January 2005, serving in Baghdad as the Mission’s chief Information and Public Affairs Officer for the first half of 2005.
 In the fall of 2005, Johnson was appointed to USAID’s Senior Staff as the Agency’s first emissary to the city of Fallujah in Anbar Province.
 As the Regional Coordinator for Reconstruction in Fallujah, he was USAID’s chief liaison on reconstruction issues with local Iraqi government officials, the Second Marine Expeditionary Force, and other international actors in the region.
 In this capacity, Johnson coordinated a portfolio of reconstruction and humanitarian assistance projects valued at over $20 million.